mkirsche/TAG2020/README.md

 This course is graded on a satisfactory/unsatisfactory basis.
 This grade will be based on two factors:
  * Regular attendance and participation in the course (at most one absence will be permitted except in the case of extraordinary circumstances)
- * A group presentation about a chosen application of graphs on the final day of class - details to folow
+ * A group presentation about a chosen application of graphs on the final day of class - details to follow

 ## Course Resources
 * [Piazza Discussion Board](piazza.com/jhu/fall2020/en500111)

-## Related Optional Readings

 ## Course Outline